-The data scientists at Insurify, an auto insurance quotes comparison website, collected information from their database of over 1.6 million car insurance applications, which ask questions about users’ past seven years of driving history, vehicle type, and other relevant information.
+The data scientists at Insurify, a platform that lets users compare auto insurance rates in real time, collected information from their database of over 1.6 million car insurance applications, which ask questions about users’ past seven years of driving history, vehicle type, and other relevant information.
 A random sample of shoppers was also surveyed about what they most often listen to while driving.
 From the response data, Insurify’s data team was able to determine the significant differences between categories of respondents.

 After all these years, radio still takes the cake, with over 40 percent of respondents tuning in to AM, FM, or satellite when they hit the pavement.